Distributed Empirical Risk Minimization With Differential Privacy: Introduction

+We develop a class of differentially private distributed dual averaging (DDA) algorithms for solving Problem \eqref{OPT}.
+At each iteration, a fraction of nodes is activated uniformly at random to perform local stochastic subgradient query and local update with perturbed subgradient.
+Such subsampling procedure provably amplifies the DP guarantee and therefore helps achieve the same level of DP with weaker noise.
+To ensure a user-defined level of DP, we provide sufficient conditions on the noise variance in Theorem \ref{thm:privacy}, which admits a smaller bound of variance than existing results.

+The properties of the proposed algorithms in terms of convergence and the privacy-utility tradeoff are analyzed.
+First, a non-asymptotic convergence analysis is conducted for dual averaging with inexact oracles under general choices of hyperparameters, and the results are summarized in Theorem \ref{thm_error_bound}.
+This piece of result illustrates how the lack of global information and the DP noise in private DDA quantitively affect the convergence, which lays the foundation for subsequent analysis.
+Then, we investigate the convergence rate of the non-private (noiseless) version of DDA for both strongly convex and general convex objective functions under two sets of hyperparameters in Corollaries \ref{SC_rate} and \ref{C_rate}, respectively.
+We remark that Corollary \ref{SC_rate} advances the best known convergence rate of DDA for nonsmooth stochastic optimization, i.e., $\mathcal{O}(1/\sqrt{t})$, to $\mathcal{O}(1/t)$. {The key to obtaining the improved rate is the use of a new class of parameters.}

-To summarize, we present in {Table \ref{tab:table1}} a comparison of some of the most relevant works.\footnote{Table \ref{tab:table1} presents the dependence on variable dimension $m$, number of nodes $n$, number of samples $q$ per node, sampling ratio $\iota \propto 1/n$, and $\varepsilon$ for utility loss. }
+The privacy--utility tradeoff of the proposed algorithm is examined in Corollaries \ref{Cor:SC_loss} and \ref{Cor:C_loss}.
+In particular, when the objective function is non-smooth and strongly convex, the utility loss is characterized by $\mathcal{O}(m\iota^2/(q^2\varepsilon^2))$, where $m$, $\iota$, $q$, $\varepsilon$ denote the variable dimension, node sampling ratio, number of samples per node, and DP parameter, respectively.
+For comparison, we present in {Table \ref{tab:table1}} a comparison of some of the most relevant works.\footnote{Table \ref{tab:table1} presents the dependence on variable dimension $m$, number of nodes $n$, number of samples $q$ per node, sampling ratio $\iota \propto 1/n$, and $\varepsilon$ for utility loss.
+The work in \cite{xu2021dp} considered nonconvex problems, and the results are adapted to convex problems for comparison in Table \ref{tab:table1}.}